CVAD Information Technology Services

 Whether you work in a Mac or Windows operating system, CVAD IT Services provides and maintains the latest software in the CVAD student computing labs and computing classrooms.

-The most frequently asked questions make are easily accessed on the Sharepoint web page of CVAD IT Services.
-Whether you need to print from home or check out a camera, the FAQs list a handy information resource for students, staff and faculty.
+The most frequently asked questions are easily accessed on the CVAD IT Services' FAQs web page.
+Whether you need to print from home or check out a camera, the FAQs page is a handy information resource for students, staff and faculty.